susanodii/values-and-variables-in-JavaScript/variables.md

 5. It is best to name variables in camel case.
 Camel case means, whenever you have multiple words, you write the first letter of the first word with a small letter, then all the first letters of the subsequent words should begin with a capital letter as shown below:
    ```
    let firstName = "Susan"
+   let lastName = "Odii"
    ```
 Notice that the first letter of the first word starts with a small letter and the first letter of the next word starts with a capital letter.

 ### Conclusion

-Values and variables are one of the fundamentals of JavaScript and understanding how to work with them will improve your carrer in programming.
+Values and variables are fundamental concepts in JavaScript and having a solid understanding of how to work with them will improve the readability and reuseability of your code.

- Values are the smallest units of information in JavaScript and have different data types such as: strings, numbers, booleans, arrays and obejects.

-Variables serves as a containers for holding values and modified and used when the need arises.
-Variables are initialised when they are assigned a value using the assignment operator.
- JavaScript has best practices for naming variables and when applied properly, improves your code readability.
+Variables acts as a containers for storing values allowing them to be modified and used when the need arise.
+Initialization occurs when variables are assigned values using the assignment operator and following best practices for variable naming will improve code readability and reuseability.

+Continuously honing your skills in working with values and variables will contribute to your growth as a JavaScript developer and help you build robust and high-quality applications.